PlaceMe-SAS/single-spa-angular-cli/README.md

 # single-spa-angular-cli
-Helpers for building [single-spa](https://github.com/CanopyTax/single-spa) applications which use Angular 2.
+Helpers for building [single-spa](https://github.com/CanopyTax/single-spa) applications which use Angular Cli.

 ## Example
-An example can be found in the [single-spa-examples](https://github.com/CanopyTax/single-spa-examples/blob/master/src/angular-cli/angular-cli.app.js) repository.
+An example can be found in the [single-spa-examples](https://github.com/PlaceMe-SAS/single-spa-angular-cli-examples) repository.

 ## Quickstart
 First, in the child application, run `npm install --save single-spa-angular-cli` (or `jspm install npm:single-spa-angular-cli` if your child application is managed by jspm).
 Then, in your [child app's entry file](https://github.com/CanopyTax/single-spa/blob/docs-1/docs/configuring-child-applications.md#the-entry-file), do the following: